|Nutritional Guidelines (per serving)|

-- In very large bowl, combine flour, salt, sugar and baking powder and mix well to blend.
+In a very large bowl, combine flour, salt, sugar and baking powder and mix well to blend.

-- Divide the cake mix into three equal portions (about 4 cups each) by lightly scooping the mix into measuring cups and leveling off with the back of a knife.
+Divide the cake mix into 3 equal portions (about 4 cups each) by lightly scooping the mix into measuring cups and leveling off with the back of a knife.

 Place each portion into a quart glass jar or heavy duty zip lock plastic bags.